isawesom3/insult-generator-with-Italian-brainrot/README.md

 # insult generator with Italian brainrot
 this is for all the people who like Italian brainrot and roasts.
-Use this generator to destroy your enemies with brainrot.There is 504 possible roasts.
+Use this generator to destroy your enemies with brainrot.
+There is 504 possible roasts.
 ### How to use
 1.load up the code into a javascript complier (yes, its coded in javascript.)
 I like to use https://www.programiz.com/javascript/online-compiler/ (you can copy it in the code file and paste it into the complier)
 2.once you have done step 1, run the code and watch your insult appear.